Program Description

 - Congregate Meals – may be at a senior center, etc.

-- Chore Services – heating, plumbing, roofing, adding smoke detectors, snow removal, etc.
+- Handy Chore Services – heating, plumbing, roofing, adding smoke detectors, snow removal, etc.

 - Home Health Care – medication oversight, assistance with needed exercises